alineberry/youper_challenge/README.md

 ##Future Work

-There are several alternative systems which would likely outperform the one developed in this exercise. **These more powerful approaches were not pursued due to time constraints imposed by the challenge.** In a real-world scenario I would recommend pursuing and experimenting with a seq2seq architecture consisting of large transformers (eg, roBERTa, T5, etc) for both the encoder and decoder, each initialized from LM pretraining. **The randomly initialized LSTM decoder is likely a very weak link in this system.
+There are several alternative systems which would likely outperform the one developed in this exercise. **These more powerful approaches were not pursued due to time constraints imposed by the challenge.** In a real-world scenario I would recommend pursuing and experimenting with a seq2seq architecture consisting of large transformers (eg, roBERTa, T5, etc) for both the encoder and decoder, each initialized from LM pretraining. **The randomly initialized LSTM decoder is very likely the weak link in this system.
 Replacing it with a large pretrained transformer decoder should significantly improve the linguistic expressiveness of the model.**

 And researching the feasibility of the following approaches:
 1. A multiclass classification approach